Quantum key distribution based on the quantum eraser: The different flavors of the quantum eraser

+The quantum eraser setup aims at `erasing' the which-way information after the photon has passed through $\text{BS}_2$, thus restoring the sinusoidal interference pattern at $\text{D}_1$ and $\text{D}_2$.
+This can be done for example by exploiting the correlation between the path information and the other degree of freedom and sorting the measurement outcomes of $\text{D}_1$ and $\text{D}_2$ into sub-ensembles that exhibit complementary interference patterns (fringes and anti-fringes)\cite{englert2000,kwiat2004}.
+In the two-photon quantum eraser experiments, the WWI is correlated with a quantum degree of freedom carried by another particle, called the idler photon, where sorting or coincidence counting is performed according to the measurement outcomes of that photon.
+The ability to erase WWI and restore the interference pattern after the photon has left the interferometer illustrates the complementary nature of the wave and particle properties of the photons and has invoked an interesting discussion in the foundations of quantum mechanics that still stimulates new models and experiments\cite{chaves2018,qin2018}.

-The ideal quantum eraser would utilize a unitary circuit that takes the outputs of the MZI, erases the WPI by disentangling the two degrees of freedom and recovers the interference pattern as shown in Fig. \ref{eraser}(a).
-It is very likely that this ideal scheme cannot be achieved in a reversible and deterministic manner by a single unitary circuit for an arbitrary $\phi$.
+Let us start with the simple single-photon version of the quantum eraser.
+An ideal, though hypothetical, quantum erasing apparatus would utilize a unitary circuit that takes the outputs of the MZI, erases the WWI by some unitary operation and recovers the interference pattern as shown in Fig. \ref{eraser}(a).
+It is very likely that this ideal scheme cannot be achieved in a reversible and deterministic manner by a single unitary circuit for an arbitrary $\phi$ and it may be worth investigating to find a rigorous proof that this scheme does not exist.
 We will show in the next section an example for a unitary eraser that works for the specific values of $\phi=0$ and $\pi$.
-Nevertheless, we list below three different nonideal schemes, depicted in Figs. \ref{eraser}-b, \ref{eraser}-c and \ref{eraser}-d, that erase WPI in a probabilistic manner.
-The idea is to project the photon onto a state that conceals the path information or selectively measure it at times when the path information is hidden.
+Nevertheless, we list below three different "non-ideal" schemes, depicted in Figs. \ref{eraser}-b, \ref{eraser}-c and \ref{eraser}-d, that erase WWI in a probabilistic manner.
+The main idea is to project the photon onto a state that conceals the path information or selectively measure it at times when the path information is hidden.
+This is accomplished by making use of EPR correlation between the two entangled degrees of freedom of the path and WWI and sorting out the registered data into different subsets that exhibit interference.